IBM-Blockchain/HSM/Z-HSM/README.md

 sudo apt install opensc
 ```

-# Deploy Multiple Pkcs11-proxies on the same Kubernetes Cluster
+# Deploying multiple PKCS #11 proxies on the same Kubernetes cluster

-Following above #Step-2, and perform below updates in scripts
+After completing step #2 above, you need to make the following updates to the scripts:

+## Create a new PVC

-## Create PVC with different name, like `opencryptoki-token-pvc-2nd`
+Create a new PVC with a different name, for example: `opencryptoki-token-pvc-2nd`.

 ```yaml
 kind: PersistentVolumeClaim